adrian-lison/EpiSewer/vignettes/detailed-example.md

   available (see `component_functions("R")`).
 - `seeding`: The renewal model used by `EpiSewer` requires a seeding phase during which the reproduction number cannot be modeled.
-We thus let the initial infections be estimated using a simple random walk model.
+We thus let the initial infections be estimated using a simple geometric random walk model.
 - `infection_noise`: We also model noise in the infection process, meaning that `EpiSewer` will fit a stochastic infection model.
 This makes sense in most cases.